Korozin/Code2Py-SyntaxConverter/README.md

 # Code2Py-SyntaxConverter
-Converts RAM writes into usable python ssyntax for use with TCPGecko.py
+Converts RAM writes into usable python syntax for use with TCPGecko.py

 ### Usage